crazyuploader/TIL/python/get-ip-address-from-hostname.md

 # Get IP Address From Hostname

-In Python we can get IP Address for a hostname by using `gethostbyname` from `socket` module, which is in built in Python.
+In Python, we can get IP Address for a hostname by using `gethostbyname` function from `socket` module, which is in built in Python.

 ## Example